How many feelings this phrase evokes from anyone who has ever got to know Belarusian national dishes.

 Another variation of the dish from potatoes is sashni.
 Sashni are small potato cutlets with cottage cheese stuffing.
 For cooking you will need an hour of free time and your enthusiasm.

-And from the ingredients you need a potatoes, eggs, flour and cottage cheese.
-Let’s start with potatoes: it must be boiled, and after mashing to a puree state.
+Ingredients you need are potatoes, eggs, flour and cottage cheese.
+Let’s start with potatoes: they must be boiled, and then mashed to a puree state.
 Then add flour and egg to the potato mix and mix thoroughly.
 After the cottage cheese is mixed with the egg and stacked on the flat cakes of potatoes (you must make them in advance :)), then one cake is covered with another, like a patty, and fried on both sides until golden brown.

 The result – a delicate potato in combination with a soft curd literally melts in your mouth!
 This dish is especially popular with children.

-One of the most recognizable Belarusian dishes (in particular, thanks to a strange name) is a potato babka.
-The dish that has been on both the peasants ‘table and the princes’ table.
+One of the most recognizable Belarusian dishes (in particular, thanks to a strange name) is a potato babka (which means 'old lady').
+The dish that has been on both the peasants‘ and the princes’ table.
 In short, loved by all.

 For cooking enough to grate the potatoes on a small grater, mix with finely chopped onions, pieces of brisket and salt, and then bake in a frying pan under the lid.
 The result will amaze you!